KevinFasusi/supplychainpy/docs/quickstart.rst

     KR202-213,489,954,1112,199,919,330,561,2372,921,1587,1532,1512,514,1

 A file named `data.csv`, supplied with this distribution (release 0.0.2 onwards) can be used to generate the same analysis in `dict` based example.
-The full file is supplied in the installation folder.
-The example below generates the result for 32 skus.
+The example below generates the result for 32 stock keeping units (sku).

 .. code:: python